OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 The creation process for GKE is a bit different than for on-premises:

 1. Create the [Google Service Account](https://cloud.google.com/iam/docs/service-accounts) with sufficient permissions to create the cluster resources.
-2. Create a JSON Key for the service account, this is needed for Rancher to authenticate with Google.
+2. Create a JSON key for the service account, as this is needed for Rancher to authenticate with Google.
 3. Paste the JSON (or use the **Read from a file** button), and click **Next: Configure Nodes**.

 Unlike the on-premises setup, creating a cluster on GKE is automated.
 Using the Service Account, Rancher connects to Google and provisions all the resources for you.